yuyuLJY/refuge_project/README.md

 We store our code in the src folder.
 The detection folder show how we detect potential high-quality message.
 The MMLSummarization and TextRankSummarization folder show how we use do text summarization.

-Algorithm output are listed below.
+Algorithm outputs are listed below.

 | fileName                            | Description                                                  | column                                                       |
 |-------------------------------------|--------------------------------------------------------------|--------------------------------------------------------------|